MicrosoftDocs/biztalk-docs/biztalk/core/how-to-create-references-to-another-node-or-type.md

      By providing a name in the **Group Reference** property, you have globally defined group node, after which you can associate other group nodes with this globally defined type (structure).

-### To create a globally defined Attribute Group node
+## Create a globally defined Attribute Group node

 1. Select the **Record** node into which you want to insert the globally defined **Attribute Group** node.